Sex after baby: how your sexual relationship might change

 When to have sex again is mostly about when you feel ready (unless your doctor has advised otherwise).

 If you’ve had a difficult birth or stitches, your body will need time to heal.
-Many new mums feel pain or discomfort during sex, but this usually improves with time.
+Many new birthing mothers feel pain or discomfort during sex, but this usually improves with time.
 Using a lubricant or oestrogen creams might make sex more comfortable.
 Sometimes discomfort can be because of muscle spasms or anxiety.

-On the other hand, some new mums and their partners find that sex is less satisfying because the muscles are too loose after being stretched during the birth.
+On the other hand, some new birthing mothers and their partners find that sex is less satisfying because the muscles are too loose after being stretched during the birth.
 The muscles will gain tone again – pelvic floor exercises can help.

 Breastfeeding can cause vaginal dryness, but using a lubricant can help with this.
 And if you’re breastfeeding, you might find that milk leaks from your breasts during sex.
 Try feeding your baby, or expressing, before having sex.

 Contraception after a baby

 Your doctor or midwife will usually talk with you about contraception at the 6-week check-up after birth.
 If you and your partner want to have sex before then, talk to your GP or midwife about contraception.

-Some mums are fertile, or have started to ovulate, even before they have a period.
+Some birthing mothers are fertile or have started to ovulate even before they have a period.
 This increases their chances of becoming pregnant if they have sex without using contraception.

 You might have been told that breastfeeding makes it less likely you’ll become pregnant.
-This can sometimes be the case if a new mum:
+This can sometimes be the case if a new birthing mother:

 - is exclusively breastfeeding day and night

-- isn’t giving her baby any other food or drink (just breastmilk)
+- isn’t giving her baby any food or drink other than breastmilk

-- has a baby who’s under six months old
+- has a baby who’s under 6 months old

 - hasn’t had a period since giving birth.

 But keep in mind that there’s no guarantee.
-You might still get pregnant if you’re having sex without using contraception.
+There’s still a chance of getting pregnant if you’re having sex without using contraception.

 Your feelings and your partner’s feelings about sex